Fishing for the Moon by the Night Sea is the tenth entry in the Towelket series, released on May 22, 2012.

 Despite being created in RPGmaker, Night Sea is more like a visual novel than anything else.
 Combat is virtually non-existent except to advance the story, so you'll spend most of your time walking from place to place to meet the character of your choice and choosing from dialogue options.
 The choices in this game aren't as consequential as other more traditional visual novels, often just giving you an alternate response from the character you're talking to or very obvious route pickers.
 However, it is possible to lock yourself out of certain routes based on a choice you made much earlier in the game.

 I went into this game expecting that each one would give you a new piece of information that you could later put together and sort of put the whole story together like a puzzle.
 But that ended up not really being the case.
 While some routes contribute to the overall lore of the game, others consist mostly of just hanging out with the girl of your choice, skipping through the repetitive plot-relevant scenes, and getting the standard ending.
-For a short time, I couldn't help but wonder if this was the intention, to make the player do every single route.
-But since there's no real way to tell which character route might provide some new information, I guess it was just the expectation to go through all of them.
+It was to the point where I questioned if the game even intended for players to actually go through every single route.
+But since there's no real way to tell which character route might provide some new information, I guess it was just the expectation to play through all of them.

-Fishing for the Moon by the Night Sea is a game that is clearly full of ambition and I think it accomplishes what it set out to do quite well, despite some of my issues with it.
-Maybe it didn't live up to its fullest potential and probably could have been a lot better with some extra thought put into it, but it still manages to convey what it wants to convey and it's entertaining as well.
-It's no surprise that this game is also quite popular within the Towelket community.
-I think most fans of Towelket will find something to appreciate in this game, and I think it's accessible enough to easily recommend to those who might enjoy indie Visual Novels in general.
+Fishing for the Moon by the Night Sea is a very, very ambitious game and despite some of my issues with it, I do think that it manages to accomplish what it sets out to do quite well.
+Though it doesn’t quite live up to its fullest potential, it still manages to convey what it wants to convey and the end result is something that’s still fun and intriguing.
+It’s no surprise that it’s quite popular within the Japanese Towelket community.
+I think most fans of Towelket will find something to appreciate in this game and it might just be accessible enough to easily recommend to those who might enjoy indie visual novels in general.

 I rate this game 3.5/5 Towels